KarrLab/intro_to_wc_modeling/tutorial.md

 following process:

 1. Run the code many times and keep a list of the outputs
 2. Run a statistical test of the distribution of the outputs.
-At a minimum test the the average of the distribution is close to the expected value.
+At a minimum test the average of the distribution is close to the expected value.
 If possible, also test the variance of the distribution and higher-order moments of the distribution.

 ## Testing for multiple version of python
-We are aiming to support both the latest versiosn of Python 2 and 3.
+We are aiming to support both the latest versions of Python 2 and 3.
 Therefore, you should test your code on both versions.
 ```
 python2 -m pytest tests
 python3 -m pytest tests